siposdani87/sui-js/website/docs/index.md

 <a href="https://www.buymeacoffee.com/siposdani87" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" /></a>

-This is a lightweight JS framework.
+This is a lightweight FE framework.
 It is written in the TypeScript language.
 The codebase was documented with JSDoc and compiled with ESbuild advanced settings.
 In this framework there are a lot of predefined UI components.

 ## Getting Started